 Writing is hard.
 In a market where publishers and editors are critical of every story or poem, understanding the 7 key elements of a narrative is more important than ever before.
 Regardless of your chosen genre of expertise, mastering these elements will help to make you a more successful writer.

 Did you just take a big sigh?
-The thought of crafty a worthy and unpredictable plot is daunting.
+The thought of crafting a worthy and unpredictable plot is daunting.
 An understanding of plot and the impact it has on your story is an essential part of crafting a compelling narrative.

 The plot is thought of as the sequence of events in your narrative.
 The plot includes background information, conflict, the climax of the story, and lastly, the conclusion.